Iran–PJAK conflict: Iranian and Turkish authorities allegations

-Israeli involvement
+Alleged Israeli involvement

 Israel's relations with Kurds is traced back to the implementation of its "alliance of the periphery".
 It is commented that Israel and the Iranian Kurdish insurgent organizations have a common interest in weakening the Government of Islamic Republic of Iran.

 In November 2006, journalist Seymour Hersh writing in The New Yorker, supported foreign involvement, stating that the US military and the Israelis are giving the group equipment, training, and targeting information in order to cause destruction in Iran.

 A "security source in Baghdad" has told Georges Malbrunot of Le Figaro in 2012 that Mossad agents are actively recruiting Iranian Kurds in Iraqi Kurdistan and training them in spy-craft and sabotage.
 Also, "a government consultant with ties to the Pentagon" has confirmed that Israel has provided PJAK with "equipment and training" to carry out attacks against targets within Iran, according to Institute for Policy Studies.

 The U.S. and Israeli involvement is also acknowledged by several scholars, including Nader Entessar of University of South Alabama, Suleyman Elik of Istanbul Medeniyet University and Dilshod Achilov of East Tennessee State University.

 In a book published by Routledge in 2016, co-authors Robert Scheer and Reese Erlich write "[T]he Israelis are also helping train PJAK for its armed forays into Iran.
 But given the sentiment among Arabs and Muslims, the Israeli government tries to keep its activities quite".
 Phyllis Bennis also cites Israeli support.

 However, PJAK has denied any relations with Israel.